0 Items in Your Cart

 Industries & Professions /

 From ancient times, owners of large properties have often found it useful to employ managers to run the daily business matters of their estates.
-The lord of the manor sometimes was away fighting a war, sometimes held too much property to manage properly on his own, or sometimes was too incompetent or uninterested to handle these matters by himself.
+The lord of the manor sometimes was away fighting a war, sometimes held too much property to manage properly on his own, or sometimes was not interested in this responsibility or too incompetent to handle these matters by himself.
 In medieval England, the person managing the estate was known as a reeve, and one appears in Chaucer's The Canterbury Tales.
 The poet describes him as highly efficient, knowing exactly what harvests and livestock production the estate yields in all seasons, and sophisticated in negotiations—all skills that are still prized in facilities managers.
 One quality Chaucer mentions, never being in debt, is no longer desirable, because nowadays a facilities manager needs to know how to use credit effectively.

 In the 20th century, facilities of all kinds—factories, stores, office buildings, hospitals, government buildings, stadiums, hotels, apartment buildings, and so forth—became increasingly complex, with dedicated staff, procedures, and systems to provide vital functions such as heat, ventilation, water, waste removal, lighting, and security.
 It no longer was practical for a manager who was responsible for the activities within a facility—a retail manager, an office manager, a hotel manager, and so forth—to handle the day-to-day management of the facility itself.
 As a result, facilities management became an industry in its own right.